kimpro82/GodSaveTheQueen/Crawling/NationalResearchInstitutes/README.md

 ## [National Research Institutes' List (2023.05.06)](#list)

-- She seems to know the national research institutes' list in Seoul.
+- She wanted to know a list of national research institutes located in Seoul.
+  - I promised to keep her living in a happy dream forever.
+- Crawled the ["정부출연기관" page](https://ko.wikipedia.org/wiki/정부출연연구기관) along with its associated ones from the Korean Wikipedia.
+- The \<modified> version of the CSV file has been partially edited manually based on the original output.
+- Use `https://www.convertcsv.com/csv-to-markdown.htm` to convert *CSV* to *markdown*.
+- Future improvements
+  - Add some crawling tasks for unstandardized linked pages

   <details>
     <summary>Codes : crawling_national_research_institutes.py</summary>